In brief

 Key takeaways

-2. 2For jewelry, wearables, and anything exposed to sweat or water, polymer clay is the durable choice.
+- 2For jewelry, wearables, and anything exposed to sweat or water, polymer clay is often the better starting material after a proper cure and sample handling test.
 Air dry clay softens or partly dissolves when wet

-You are standing at the craft store shelf with a four dollar brick of air dry clay in one hand and a five dollar block of Sculpey in the other.
-The decision matters more than the dollar gap suggests, because the two materials behave like different products once a piece leaves your work surface.
+You are standing at the craft store shelf with an inexpensive brick of air dry clay in one hand and a block of Sculpey in the other.
+The cost gap looks small on the shelf, but it matters more than the two numbers suggest, because once a piece is finished the two materials hold up very differently to water, wear, and thin edges.

 Quick Comparison: Polymer vs Air Dry